 Will I be registered as an owner with Weatherbys?

-The racehorses will run in the name of the Crowd Racing Partnership, with nominated partners of Crowd Racing Limited and Eamonn Wilmott of Horses First Racing.
+The racehorses will run in the name of the Crowd Racing Partnership, with nominated partners of Crowd Racing Limited.

 The ownership of the horses will sit within the partnership which will be ran and managed by Crowd Racing Partnership.
 All the owners who buy shares in the racehorse will be listed with Weatherbys as a non-nominated partner.